Silje Karine Muotka: President of the Norwegian Sámi Parliament

 Following the 2021 election, she became president of the Sámi Parliament.
+She was re-elected following the 2025 election, now leading a council consisting of the NSR, Sámi People's Party and the Ávjovári Moving Sámi List.

 After a year in office, she criticised the government's proposal for the 2023 state budget, which included a 4% increase for the Sámi Parliament, which in reality were cuts in means for it.
 The Sámi Parliament's budget chief, Runar Myrnes Balto, went further and called the cuts "discriminating".